 - Hands-on experience

-Important: If you have troubles paying via our partner website - sabitie.bg, please send us an e-mail to firstname.lastname@example.org and we will help you out.
+Important: If you have troubles paying via our partner website (which is in Bulgarian) - sabitie.bg, please send us an e-mail to firstname.lastname@example.org and we will help you out.